 A noise machine also helps drown-out any noises in the background and helps to quiet your mind from distractions.

 Make it Dark

-Waking up to see light filtering in through the curtains can truly disturb your rest and make it harder to fall back asleep.
+Waking up to see light filtering in through the curtains can really disturb your sleep and make it harder to fall back asleep.
 That’s why it’s smart to add light-blocking drapes to your bedroom.

-Add Soothing Colors
+Add Soothing Decor